tjohann/libbaalue/README.md

 Overview
 --------

 The prefix for all functions and datatypes is "baa".
 See src/libbaalue.h for more detailed informations.
 All functions represent some parts i want to encapsulate to make the usage of a technologie easier.
 Topics like setup a datargram based unix domain socket server are provided by the library.
-Everthing is grouped in files which represent a certain topic, only herlpe.c is a summary of unspecified parts.
+Everthing is grouped in files which represent a certain topic, only helper.c is a summary of unspecified parts.

 error.c